-The meal eaten in the evening should have a carbohydrate base such as pasta, rice, noodles or quinoa.
-Often Football matches are on a weekend, and the pregame meal is on a Friday night when busy families are tired and pushed for time.
+The meal eaten in the evening should have a carbohydrate base such as pasta, rice, noodles or quinoa, with a small serve of a lean protein food.
+Often games are on a weekend, and the pregame meal is on a Friday night when busy families are tired and pushed for time.
 This meal can be kept simple and may be a good time for a family favourite pasta dish, (preferably with a non creamy sauce) or a casserole with rice or a simple stir fry with noodles.
 Lean burgers with wholemeal buns and salad are also a quick, simple yet nutritious choice.
 Remember to provide plenty of water to drink at this time, and encourage the kids to find out what healthy foods their favourite sports stars eat the night before a big game.